Trump says he'll meet with Putin in Hungary. He first meets Friday with Zelenskyy at the White House

 Administration officials have gone through the legislation in depth, offering line edits and requesting technical changes, according to two officials with knowledge of the discussions between the White House and the Senate.
 That has been interpreted on Capitol Hill as a sign that Trump is getting more serious about the legislation, sponsored by close ally Sen. Lindsey Graham, R-S.C., along with Sen. Richard Blumenthal, D-Conn.

-Treasury Secretary Scott Bessent said Wednesday the administration is waiting for greater buy-in from Europe, which he noted faces a bigger threat from Russian aggression than the U.S. does.

-“So all I hear from the Europeans is that Putin is coming to Warsaw,” Bessent said.
-“There are very few things in life I’m sure about.
-I’m sure he’s not coming to Boston.
-So, we will respond ... if our European partners will join us.”

-AP writers Fatima Hussein, Chris Megerian and Didi Tang contributed to this report.
+Associated Press writers Mary Clare Jalonick, Fatima Hussein and Didi Tang contributed to this report.